The Unfaithful Eckehart (1940 film)

 The Unfaithful Eckehart (Der ungetreue Eckehart) is a 1940 German comedy film directed by Hubert Marischka and starring Hans Moser, Hedwig Bleibtreu and Lucie Englisch.
-It is based on Hans Stürm's play of the same title, which had previously been made into a 1928 film and a 1931 film.
+It is based on Hans Sturm's play of the same title, which had previously been made into a 1928 film and a 1931 film.

 The film's sets were designed by the art directors Gabriel Pellon and Heinrich Richter.